Water-tube boiler: Applications

 Besides, they are frequently employed in power generation plants where large quantities of steam (ranging up to 500 kg/s) having high pressures i.e. approximately 160 bar and high temperatures reaching up to 550 °C are generally required.
-For example, the Ivanpah solar-power station uses two Rentech Type-D watertube boilers for plant warmup, and when operating as a fossil fueled power station.
+For example, the Ivanpah solar-power station uses two Rentech Type-D watertube boilers for plant warmup, and when operating as a fossil-fueled power station.

 Stationary

 Modern boilers for power generation are almost entirely water-tube designs, owing to their ability to operate at higher pressures.
 Where process steam is required for heating or as a chemical component, then there is still a small niche for fire-tube boilers.
-One notable exception is in typical Nuclear power stations (Pressurized Water Reactors), where the steam generators are generally configured similar to firetube boiler designs.
+One notable exception is in typical nuclear-power stations (Pressurized Water Reactors), where the steam generators are generally configured similar to firetube boiler designs.
 In these applications the hot gas path through the "Firetubes" actually carries the very hot/high pressure primary coolant from the reactor, and steam is generated on the external surface of the tubes.

 Marine

-Their ability to work at higher pressures has led to marine boilers being almost entirely water-tube.
+Their ability to work at higher pressures has led to marine boilers being almost entirely watertube.
 This change began around 1900, and traced the adoption of turbines for propulsion rather than reciprocating (i.e. piston) engines – although watertube boilers were also used with reciprocating engines, and firetube boilers were also used in many marine turbine applications.

 Railway

 There has been no significant adoption of water-tube boilers for railway locomotives.
-A handful of experimental designs were produced, but none of these were successful or led to their widespread use.
+A handful of experimental designs were produced, but none of them were successful or led to their widespread use.
 Most water-tube railway locomotives, especially in Europe, used the Schmidt system.
 Most were compounds, and a few uniflows.
-The Norfolk and Western Railway's Jawn Henry was an exception, as it used a steam turbine combined with an electric transmission.
+The Norfolk and Western Railway's Jawn Henry was an exception, because it used a steam turbine combined with an electric transmission.